Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Force Distribution, Percolation and Jamming Transitions

 \subsection{Force cluster analysis: non-percolating clusters}

 We continue our analysis of the forces between particles by examining the cluster size distribution in the interaction networks.
 We omit the percolating cluster if it is present in the interaction network.
-Percolating cluster has a different characteristic scaling behavior~\cite{stauffer} than the average cluster size of the non-percolating clusters~\cite{ostojic06, kovalcinova_scaling}.
-Therefore we analyze the non-percolating clusters and percolating cluster properties separately.
+Since percolating cluster has a different characteristic scaling behavior~\cite{stauffer} than the average cluster size of the non-percolating clusters~\cite{ostojic06, kovalcinova_scaling}, we discuss its properties separately.

 Figure~\ref{fig:avg_S} shows the average cluster size, $\langle S\rangle$, rescaled by the total number of particles, $N$, for different values of $F_{\rm th}$.
 In the $2$D systems, the largest values of $\langle S\rangle/N$ are observed for $F_{\rm th}=1.25$ and $F_{\rm th}=1.5$ for the linear and non-linear systems, respectively.
 This finding implies that regardless of the force model, the interaction network is dominated by the force clusters composed of forces near the average force in $2$D. Force model becomes important in $2$D when $F_{\rm th}\geq 2.0$ and $\rho>\rho_J$.
 Specifically, in the linear case, $\langle S\rangle/N$ decays faster than in the non-linear one.
 In other words, the interaction network is more uniform for the linear system and we expect to observe a smaller variation of forces for $\rho\rightarrow \rho_{\rm max}$.
 Indeed, our discussion of PDF's in the context of Fig.~\ref{fig:PDF} confirms that the $\rm PDF (F)$ in the linear system follows a more narrow distribution than the $\rm PDF (F)$ in the non-linear one.